 Petroleum engineering is a lucrative field that blends geology with engineering.
 Petroleum engineers use their skills to locate deposits of crude oil and natural gas, extract the fossil fuels from the earth, and refine them into usable products that are used worldwide.

 Petroleum engineers earn an average annual salary of $101,491.

 There is no engineering field more diverse than mechanical engineering.
 Mechanical engineering is needed to design, construct, and maintain all types of mechanical engineering equipment and machinery, devices, and even planes and vehicles.
 This means that every industry needs mechanical engineering to keep things running, giving graduates many excellent job options and prospects.

 According to the bureau of labor statistics, a Mechanical engineering degree can earn you an average annual salary of $71,083.

 Systems engineers are responsible for overseeing entire hardware and software systems to make sure all parts are working properly.
 Systems engineering does not focus on the development of specific components that make up the system but must be familiar with them all to gauge reliability and compatibility within the system as a whole.

-Systems engineers earn an average salary of $80,261 per year.
+According to the bureau of labor statistics, Systems engineers earn an average salary of $80,261 per year.

 20. Electronics and Communication Engineering